neilsambhu/carla-race/timeline/README.md

 points; return point before turn.
 At start of turn, car will aim for midpoints within turn.
 After turn, car will aim for start of next turn.
+6/3/2024 2:41 PM: 1.7 seconds into the future, car turns too early.
+Try 1.5 seconds into the future.
+6/3/2024 2:50 PM: 1.5 seconds into the future, car oversteers.
+6/3/2024 3:04 PM: TODO: invalidate old points on path to prevent loop back to previously run section of track.
+6/3/2024 3:30 PM: I'm having a lot of trouble getting the car go through the first turn fast.